The History of First Parish

 As we read, hear, or recite these words, let us:

-• Acknowledge with respect and admiration the Massachusett and the Wampanoag peoples, the traditional custodians of the land on which we are meeting today.
+- Acknowledge with respect and admiration the Massachusett and the Wampanoag peoples,

-• Recognize that they lived here and cared for this land over countless generations.
+the traditional custodians of the land where our church is located. - Recognize that they lived here and cared for this land over countless generations.

-• Remember that this land was stolen from them by European colonizers.
+- Remember that this land was stolen from them by European colonizers.

-• Honor the resilience of the Indigenous Peoples who continue to live in this region despite the legacy of colonialism that still impacts them and this land.
+- Honor the resilience of the Indigenous Peoples who continue to live in this region despite

-• Strive to increase our understanding of and celebrate the continuing contributions of Native Peoples to the life of this region.
+and to support them and the causes that are important to them. - Celebrate the continuing contributions of Indigenous Peoples to the life of this region.

-• Understand that we borrow the earth from our children and work to become better stewards of it.
+- Understand that we borrow the earth from our children and work to become better stewards of it.

 Our Minister Emeritus, Richard Stower, researched this history of First Parish Church using sources in Scituate, London, and Kent.
 It won a Congregational History prize from the UU HHS.